-The human brain has many parts and one of those is called cerebral hemisphere.
+Prefrontal cortex and depression: The human brain has many parts and one of those is the cerebral hemisphere.
 They control most of the functionality of the brain.
 Actually, most of the people when imagining the brain they only picture cerebral hemispheres in their mind.
-These cerebral hemispheres are further divided into 4 regions or lobes.
+These cerebral hemispheres further divided into 4 regions or lobes.
 Frontal, parietal, temporal and occipital lobes.

 Functions of the prefrontal cortex

 The beginning of frontal cortex is known as the prefrontal cortex.
 This region of the brain has various activities known to be involved in decision making, the personality of a person, cognition.
 Also, cognitive behaviours and even controlling our social behaviour.
 So most scientists say that prefrontal cortex functions in terms of thought and actions in accordance with one’s personality.

 Prefrontal cortex and depression

 Studies have shown that prefrontal cortex is also linked to depression and depressive thoughts as well as actions.
 Although the pathophysiology of the prefrontal cortex is not completely understood and somewhat vague.